tiru-r/pi-agent-go/README.md

 **Minimal dependencies.** 5 direct deps: `cobra` (CLI), `uuid` (session IDs), `sqlite` (session index), `wazero` (WASM runtime), `wazero-quickjs` (QuickJS-WASI for JS extensions).
 The entire runtime intelligence package uses only stdlib (`math`, `sort`, `sync`, `container/list`).

-**Parallel tool execution.** All tool calls from a single assistant turn run in their own goroutine — no blanket concurrency cap.
+**Parallel tool execution.** All tool calls from a single assistant turn run in their own goroutine.
 I/O-bound tools (`read`, `write`, `edit`, `grep`, `find`, `ls`, `hashline_edit`) park the goroutine in the OS and cost nothing while blocked. `bash` is the only tool that spawns real OS processes and could saturate CPU, so a semaphore (default 4) throttles only bash calls.
 Results land in original order via a pre-allocated slice indexed by position.
 The `onEvent` callback is serialized with a mutex since it writes to stdout or the ACP wire.
-Both the `Agent` (`pi run`) and `SessionAgent` (ACP/Zed) paths share this design.

 **QuickJS-WASI sandbox.** JavaScript extensions run in an isolated WebAssembly instance compiled once per process and cached.
 Each tool invocation creates a fresh QuickJS instance communicating with Go via a synchronous JSON-over-pipes RPC protocol — stdout carries `HC:{json}` hostcall requests; stdin carries responses.
 Stdout is reserved for the RPC protocol; `console.*` output goes to stderr.